strawtype/dash-sunpower/README.md

 - **Select a time** using a 24-hour preview graph and slider.
 - **Toggle Live View** for the most recent data.
 - **Toggle Power** to display production in Watts at a specific time.
-- **Toggle Energy** to display production in kWh up-to a specific time.
+- **Toggle Energy** to display production in kWh up to a specific time.
 - **Timelapse** through a day's production.

 ---